ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/01-course-tools.md

    <figcaption>Dependency by Randall Munroe</figcaption>
 </figure>

 Essentially, modern software is a bit of a house of cards, and it's not uncommon to spend hours trying to get something to work, only to find out that you were missing a single character in a configuration file or have some conflicting dependency.
 The key thing to know is that this is not a reflection of your ability to work with computers, but rather a reflection of the state of modern software.
 In fact, an HCI professor wrote an excellent post about how this type of configuration errors can deter students (you can read a bit about that here [https://www.kevinbrowne.ca/command-line-bullshittery-and-other-realities-of-computing/](https://www.kevinbrowne.ca/command-line-bullshittery-and-other-realities-of-computing/)).
+There's also this great free MIT resources called *The Missing Semester of Your CS Education* [https://missing.csail.mit.edu/2020/course-shell/](https://missing.csail.mit.edu/2020/course-shell/) and [https://missing.csail.mit.edu/2020/command-line/](https://missing.csail.mit.edu/2020/command-line/) that covers some of what we will be doing here if you would like more background information.

-So, the key thing here to know is that you should try your best to follow these instructions, but if you get stuck, please reach out to the instructor (especially if you've been trying for more than ~20 minutes).
+The remainder of this page contains installation instructions for the tools/software/programming languages we will be using in this course, listed in order of complexity of installation.
+Most of the links are operating system agnostic, but if indicated, please follow the instructions for your computer type (`Windows` = any computer running windows, `Mac` = any apple computer).
+Most of the instructions involve clicking on links to download programs, though a few also require you to paste text into your computer.

-The following are the tools/software/programming languages we will be using in this course, listed in order of complexity of installation:
+You should do your best to get through the majority of the installation instructions before our next class, but if you get stuck, please reach out to the instructor via Slack (especially if you've been trying for more than ~20 minutes) and also know that we will have time in our Thursday class session to help troubleshoot any installation issues.
+Again, any issue you face is a feature of the difficulty of working with computers, not a reflection or indication of your ability to code.

 ## Slack